 Thinking of paying that big medical bill with a credit card?
 You may want to think twice.

 Paying off medical debt with a credit card can be a bad idea unless you’re trying to earn credit card rewards and can pay the balance in the same billing cycle, says Bruce McClary, a spokesman for the National Foundation for Credit Counseling.

-Yet a 2020 study by the Commonwealth Fund found that around one third of underinsured survey respondents took on credit card debt to pay medical bills.
-Additionally, 37% said they’d depleted their savings to pay medical bills, and 40% said medical debt had a negative impact on their credit rating, as unpaid medical bills could be sent to collections.
+Yet a 2022 study by the Commonwealth Fund found that nearly 40% of underinsured survey respondents took on credit card debt to pay medical bills.
+Additionally, 37% said they’d depleted their savings to pay medical bills, and 41% said medical debt had a negative impact on their credit rating, as unpaid medical bills could be sent to collections.

 Here’s why using a credit card to pay off your medical debt might be a bad idea, along with some tips that may help you eliminate your medical debt sooner.

 Why is paying medical bills with a credit card risky?

 How can charging medical debt to your credit card become a potential problem?
 For one thing, when you pay off a large medical bill with a credit card, you could be moving a debt that is interest-free for some period into one that accrues interest right away.

 For example, a $4,000 medical bill on a credit card at 18% interest, with monthly payments of $200 for two years, would cost you around $800 in interest.

 So before you whip out your credit card, see if you can whittle down (or even eliminate) your medical debt.How to get help paying medical bills